Photo of the calibration pattern: Public point of view

 Every element should be cutout and filled with a single solid color.

-For semi opaques elements ( like windows) it is advisable to select a black solid color.
+For semi opaque elements, such as windows, it is advisable to select a black solid color.
 In order to turn the X-Map into a mask if necessary.

 It will be useful to split each element overlapping on several outputs at the same time.
 One part for the top part of the projection and a second for the bottom part.